Periodontal Disease | Gum Disease Treatment

 - Grinding teeth – The clenching or grinding of teeth can significantly damage the supporting tissue surrounding the teeth.
 Grinding one’s teeth is usually associated with a “bad bite” or the misalignment of the teeth.
 When an individual is suffering from gum disease, the additional destruction of gingival tissue due to grinding can accelerate the progression of the disease.

-Contact Our Dentist in Lawndale To Schedule A Gum Disease Exam
+Contact Our dentist in Berwyn to Schedule A Gum Disease Exam

 Give our practice a call for more information about gum disease or to schedule an appointment with Lawn Dental Center.